JMoore45/neovimrc/README.md

-# neovimrc
-This repository keeps my existing neovim configurations under revision control for easy access across platforms.
+This is a repository that keeps track of my nvim settings.